drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** <br>
 **Fullscreen Parameter:** <br>

 'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game using a custom logic.
-You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br><br>
+You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br>
 You can download this emulator on the [Official Website](https://rpcs3.net/download).

 ## Sony PlayStation 4 / PSX4 / PSX 4